 To serve you, the board this year is:

 The PTO is fully funded by YOUR membership – that means we need YOU!
-Please complete the SHS PTO Membership Application and return to the white PTO box in the front office.
+Please complete the SHS PTO Membership Application and return to the white PTO box in the front office or join using the SHS PTO Cheddar Up website.
 We are looking forward to working with you and to a GREAT year!